danger42/edge_docs/README.txt

    Included files are in the /devsite/edge/includes directory of the repo.
 In some cases, an included file is used more than once.

-2. Variable values:
+2. Variables:
    {{ variable_name }}

-   Variable names in double braces {{ ... }} are replace by their values that are defined in the _localvars.html file (at /devsite).
+   Variable values are wrapped in double braces.
+Replace the variables with the corresponding values that are defined by setvar directives in the following
+   files:
+    /devsite/_localvars.html
+    /devsite/edge/includes/_localvars_limits.html
+    /devsite/edge/includes/_localvars_policies.html
+    /devsite/edge-private-cloud/_localvars-41901.html

 3. Custom tags:
    <var>...</var>                  Bold, red, italic character style